zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

     --9431149156168
     ```

-    **Note:** For more information about file meta information, see [File Meta Information Object Meta](../intl.en-US/Developer Guide/Managing Objects/Object Meta.md#).
+    **Note:** For more information about file meta information, see [File Meta Information Object Meta](../../../../intl.en-US/Developer Guide/Manage files/Object Meta.md#).

 -   How to specify conditions such as expiration, Key, Bucket, size, and header?

-    Post Object for OSS  supports various conditions and can meet demanding security requirements.
+    PostObject for OSS supports various conditions and can meet demanding security requirements.
 Specify conditions in the form field `policy`.
-For more information, see  Post Object policy format.
 The following shows an example policy:

     ```